Skip to main content

 Transactions

-RPC method to get transactions data
+RPC method to get transaction data

 Is the TON transaction asynchronous or synchronous?
 Can I access documentation that shows how this system works?